Codeception/codeception.github.com/_posts/2014-02-18-codeception-2.0-alpha.markdown

 * Check you don't use `PHPBrowser->session` property anywhere (it was Mink part)
 * CodeCoverage with c3 will require [new version of c3](https://github.com/Codeception/c3/tree/2.0).

+## What's next?

+We need your feedback, and meanwhile we will work on updating documentation parts.
+1.8.x will be maintained, but new features will be added to 2.x branch.